-Gentlemen, today we’re going to talk about how to shred fat, and how to do it in as little time as possible.
+Gentlemen, today we’re going to talk about how to get shredded.

-In my opinion, the best workout routine on the market is the one I created and have used for years now: Body of an Alpha.
+In my opinion, the best workout program on the market is the one I created and have used in the gym for years now: Body of an Alpha.

-It’s literally the definitive guide for anyone who wants to build a shredded, attractive physique—particularly one that women go crazy for.
+It’s literally the definitive guide for anyone who wants to build a chiseled, attractive physique—particularly one that women go crazy for.

-Working out is important if you want to get shredded, because if you’re just skinny without muscles, you’ll just look like a wimp.
+Working out is important if you want to get jacked as hell, because if you’re just skinny without muscles, you’ll just look like a wimp.

 The real magic is when you’re muscular AND have low body fat.
 This is when your abs start to pop, and you look super shredded.

-I’ve written about some of the best workout routines for men before, so I recommend you look through that list and find a workout routine you like.
+I’ve written about some of the best workout routines for men before, so I recommend you look through that list and find a workout program you like.

 Once you’ve done that, we can move onto the next step to getting shredded, which is watching your diet like a hawk.

-Like I said, it’s not enough to just be muscular—you also need to be at a really low bodyfat percentage to look shredded.
+Like I said, it’s not enough to just be muscular—you also need to be at a really low body fat percentage to look like you’re really shredded.

 …and most of your bodyweight is going to be dictated by what you eat.
-In other words, getting shredded depends a lot on the foods you eat.
+In other words, getting jacked depends a lot on the foods you eat.

 There’s a few diets that are good for shredding: